Skip to content

 The PLACE_IN_FRAM macro tells the compiler to locate the frame-buffer in upper-FRAM.

-For MCUs which manage external memory such as ESP32 with PSRAM or pseudo-static RAM, use instead
+For MCUs with external memory such as ESP32 with PSRAM or pseudo-static RAM, use instead

 uint8_t * frameBuffer = (uint8_t *) ps_malloc(frameSize_EPD_271);